ansible-labs-crew/ansible-labs-summit2021/content/ansible-getting-started/3-playbook/_index.md

 Here is a nice analogy: When Ansible Modules are the tools in your workshop, the Inventory is the list of materials and the Playbooks are the instructions.
 {{% /notice %}}

+## What are Collections and why should I care?

+Ansible Collections are a new distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
+Ansible Collection names are a combination of two components.
+The first part is the name of the author who wrote and maintains the Ansible Collection.
+The second part is the name of the Ansible Collection.
+This allows one author to have multiple Collections.
+It also allows multiple authors to have Ansible Collections with the same name.

+    <author>.<collection>

+These are examples for Ansible Collection names:

+- ansible.posix

+- geerlingguy.k8s

+- theforeman.foreman

+To identify a specific module in an Ansible Collection, we add the name of it as the third part:

+    <author>.<collection>.<module>

+Valid examples for a fully qualified Ansible Collection Name:

+- ansible.posix.selinux

+- geerlingguy.k8s.kubernetes

+- theforeman.foreman.user

+Many modules and plugins are part of the "ansible.builtin" collection and are shipped with Ansible and installed automatically.
+Although not mandatory, it is highly recommended to also use the FQCN for builtin modules, to avoid name clashes or unpredictable behavior.
+This is why all following examples, will use "ansible.builtin" as part of the FQCN.

 ## Playbook Basics

 Playbooks are text files written in YAML format and therefore need: